beemesh/beemesh.io/README.md

 ## Longterm

-In case of reliability issues with podman in the long term, an alternative architecture designed for stability is strongly adivced.
-This is to be achieved by considering Cri-O and Kubernetes instead of Podman AND while retaining the new innovative design decisions.
+In case of reliability issues with the  in the long term, an alternative architecture designed for stability is strongly adivced.
+This is to be achieved by considering Cri-O and Kubernetes instead of Podman AND retaining the new innovative design decisions.

 ### Architecture